xxnuo/open-webui-rust/README.md

 High‑Performance Rust Implementation of Open WebUI

+## This is the legacy version repository; the latest version has been merged into the main repository: [xxnuo/open-coreui](https://github.com/xxnuo/open-coreui)

 ## Overview

 The Rust backend is a drop-in replacement for the Python backend, offering: